Large-$N$ limit as a second quantization: Why block diagonal?

 To resolve the issues (ii) and (iii), a close connection~\cite{Hanada:2020uvt} between color confinement in the large-$N$ gauge theory and Bose-Einstein condensation~\cite{einstein1924quantentheorie} plays a crucial role.
-The canonical partition function of gauge theory with gauge group $G$ at temperature $T$ is
+A trivial but important point is that quantum mechanics of $N$ indistinguishable bosons is a special case of gauge theory, whose gauge group S$_N$ is permutations of particles~\cite{Hanada:2020uvt,feynman_superfluidity1}.